 - Why were my unemployment benefits denied in Tennessee?

 - What to do if you have your unemployment compensation benefits denied in Tennessee

 Why Were my Unemployment Benefits Denied in Tennessee?

-Once you have submitted your claim, it is your responsibility to continue your eligibility throughout the clam process.
-Failure to do so can result in having your unemployment compensation denied, and in some cases can even result to being charged with fraud.
+Once you have submitted your claim, it is your responsibility to continue your eligibility throughout the claim process.
+Failure to do so can result in having your unemployment compensation denied, and in some cases can even result in being charged with fraud.

 What to Do If You Have Your Unemployment Compensation Benefits Denied in Tennessee

 For an applicant who has unemployment benefits denied in Tennessee, he or she has the right to file for an unemployment denial appeal.
 The candidate can choose to file an appeal online through the Tennessee unemployment website, or the appeal process can be initiated by phone, fax or mail.
 You must place your request for an unemployment denial appeal within 15 calendar days of receiving the original denied decision.
 The request will be followed up with a confirmation of the petitioner’s appeal, as well as a scheduled time and date for the appeal hearing.
 If the applicant does not receive any confirmation about his or her unemployment denial appeal within 10 days, he or she must contact the Tennessee appeals department.